321dhruuv0037/ADSA/README.md

-# Automated Detection and Security Assessment (ADSA)
+# ScanPulse: Automated Detection and Security Assessment tool
 ###

-This project automates the process of generating a Vulnerability Assessment and Penetration Testing (VAPT) report by parsing Nmap and Nikto scan results and creating a professional PDF report.
+ScanPulse automates the process of generating a Vulnerability Assessment and Penetration Testing (VAPT) report by parsing Nmap and Nikto scan results and creating a professional PDF report.
 The tool extracts important details such as open and filtered ports, services, vulnerabilities, and recommendations, and formats them into a well-structured report using the `reportlab` library.

 #### Key Features:
 - **Nmap and Nikto Parsing**: Extracts open ports, services, and vulnerabilities.